HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have proposed HRTFformer, a transformer-based model, to tackle the challenge of HRTF upsampling.
 It has been shown that by transforming HRTF data into the spherical harmonic domain and by leveraging attention mechanisms in transformer architecture, the model is able to learn the relationship between SH coefficients and, therefore, able to model the sound energy distribution pattern in the space effectively.
-A novel neighbor dissimilarity loss was also introduced to enforce spatial continuity in the HRTF magnitude spectrum across adjacent positions to achieve a more realistic HRTF reconstruction.
-The statistical results have suggested that HRTFformer is not only able to outperform other state-of-the-art methods in terms of objective metrics (LSD, ILD, and ITD) but also excels in a perceptual evaluation by a large margin, highlighting the model's effectiveness for use in real-life applications.
+A novel neighbour dissimilarity loss was also introduced to enforce spatial continuity in the HRTF magnitude spectrum across adjacent positions to achieve a more realistic HRTF reconstruction.
+The statistical results have suggested that HRTFformer is not only able to outperform other state-of-the-art methods in terms of objective metrics (LSD, ILD, and ITD) but also demonstrates improved perceptual evaluation results compared with the baselines, particularly under sparse sampling conditions, highlighting the model's effectiveness for use in real-life applications.

+It is important to acknowledge a key limitation of the present work: all experiments were conducted using a single HRTF dataset, namely the SONICOM dataset.
+This choice was deliberate, motivated by recent challenges encountered when attempting to combine data from different HRTF repositories, which raised non-trivial consistency and compatibility issues~\cite{daugintis2025listener,pauwels2023relevance}.
+Nevertheless, future research will need to address this limitation more systematically.
+In particular, it will be essential to investigate strategies for enabling a degree of generalisation across datasets acquired under different measurement protocols and conditions.
+Such generalisability will be crucial for translating these methods into robust and scalable HRTF personalisation pipelines suitable for real-world applications.

-In future work, we plan to confirm our perceptual results with subjective evaluations using real human listeners to assess spatial realism, externalization, and personalized localization.
+In future work, we plan to confirm our perceptual results with subjective evaluations using real human listeners to assess spatial realism, externalization, and individual localization.
 This will overcome a current limitation of our results, which is that they rely on a perceptual model.
 It should also be noted that due to the nature of HRTF measurements being costly and time-consuming, datasets are limited, and, therefore, data diversity could have the potential to affect generalization to unseen subjects.
-To overcome this, we propose a future work that uses synthetic HRTFs for use in training via means of transfer learning, as this will likely help improve model generalization to unseen subjects/conditions.
+To overcome this, we propose a future work that uses synthetic HRTFs for use in training via means of transfer learning, as this will likely help improve model generalization to unseen subjects and conditions.

 \begin{IEEEbiography}[{ }]{Xuyi Hu} (Student Member, IEEE) is a PhD student at University of Cambridge.
 He studied Electrical and Electronic Engineering at University College London for his undergraduate degree and then completed a Master’s in Artificial Intelligence at Imperial College London.
 His research focuses on using machine learning to improve HRTF (head-related transfer function) upsampling and to measure personalised HRTFs.
 More information about current research projects can be found at: \url{https://georgehux.com/}. \end{IEEEbiography}